RMU Master Module

 RMU Master Module: DNA Repair & Genome Stability

 During the laboratory practical, students will learn various lab based techniques to assay genome stability, DNA damage, DNA repair and checkpoint activation.
-The laboratory practical will be hosted by SFB 1361 representatives from participating institutions and is open to Master students from JGU Mainz and TU Darmstadt that are registered for the RMU Master Module.
+The laboratory practical will be hosted by SFB 1361 representatives from participating institutions and is open to Master students from JGU Mainz that are registered for the RMU Master Module.

 If you are a JGU Mainz Master student, you can take this as a full module (module A, B, & C) or only attend the lectures (module C).
 In order to receive credits points, please register via JOGU-StINe.